Yegorich555/webpack-mock-server/README.md

   }
 }

+// for webpack v4
+module.exports = {
+  devServer: {
+    before: app =>
+      webpackMockServer.use(app, {
+          /* set an empty-array or null to [entry], so entry will be defined from 'files' and 'includes' sections in [tsConfigFileName] */
+          entry: [],
+          tsConfigFileName: "mock/tsconfig.json" // use a different tsconfig-file that is contained entries })
+  }
+}

 // ./mock/tsconfig.json
 {
   /*
-    this is ordinary tsconfig file that overrides every option from [extends] - main tsconfig-file */
+   *  this is ordinary tsconfig file that overrides every option from [extends] - main tsconfig-file */
   "extends": "../tsconfig.json", // you can point the main tsconfig file or remove that property if it's not required "include": [  // wildcard-pattern is supported
       "../mock/*",